 Did you know you can clean a porcelain enamel table top using a battery-powered sander?
-I didn’t know it either until I gave it a try.
+I didnโt either until I tried it.
+The sander can also remove minor scratches.
 I love these vintage tables and just wanted to find a way to make them shine again.
 And I did.

-I thought I found a new technique but after Googling it I found out I’m not the first to use this wet sanding method but I might be the first to use it on a porcelain table!
+I thought I had found a new technique, but after Googling it, I found out Iโm not the first to use this wet sanding method, but I might be the first to use it on a porcelain table!

-After I finished cleaning and freshening the table top I painted the base with a chalk finish paint and I’m going to take you through the whole process.
+After cleaning and freshening the tabletop, I painted the base with chalk finish paint, and I will take you through the whole process.
 I filmed a short video showing how to wet sand the porcelain tabletop.

-The photo I took of the whole table was so blurry I couldn’t use it.
+The photo I took of the whole table was so blurry I couldnโt use it.
 This is the top of the table.
 See how scratched up and dirty it is?
 I bought the table at my favorite junk shop for $10.
-Can’t beat that.
-My plan was to just sand off the loose paint, apply wax, and leave it like that.
+You canโt beat that.
+I planned to sand off the loose paint, apply wax, and leave it like that.

-As you can see the whole table was a mess.
-The inside of the drawer was really dirty and discolored and the white paint was chipped and peeled off in places.
+As you can see, the whole table was a mess.
+The drawer’s inside was dirty and discolored, and the white paint was chipped and peeled off in places.
 I had my work cut out for me.

 How To Clean And Paint A Vintage Porcelain Enamel Table